-The Pennsylvania Association of Realtors® supports Senate Bill 869 (R-Tomlinson), which was introduced earlier this year.
+The Pennsylvania Association of Realtors® supports Senate Bill 869 (R-Tomlinson).
 The association believes these changes to the state Real Estate Licensing and Registration Act (RELRA) will ultimately provide enhanced service to consumers and raise the level of competency within the industry.
 The legislation passed the Senate Consumer Protection and Professional Licensure Committee in April 2013, and awaits action in the Senate.

 · Increasing the continuing education hours for all real estate licensees from 14 hours to 18 hours every two years.
 More than half of the other states currently require more continuing education than Pennsylvania.
 According to ARELLO statistics, 18 hours is the average for the 50 states.

 · Increasing pre-licensure education by an additional 30 hours, allowing for a grandfathering process for those already enrolled in classes.
 The additional 30 hours will raise the required education from 60 hours to 90 hours.
 Throughout the United States, the average pre-licensure requirement is 79 hours and 26 states already require more than 60 hours of pre-licensure education, including our neighbors in Delaware (99), New Jersey (75), New York (75), Ohio (120) and West Virginia (90).

 · Allowing licensees to conduct Broker Price Opinions under certain criteria to fulfill a niche in the real estate market, not currently being met by other products.
 The bill would further define a “comparative market analysis,” which currently exists under the law, to include a “broker price opinion.”A licensee can prepare this written analysis for an existing or potential seller or buyer, a lien holder, or a person making a decision regarding the property.
 Currently 45 states allow BPOs to be performed.